o3de/o3de.org/content/docs/learning-guide/tutorials/remote-repositories/create-remote-repository.md

 - `--download-prefix`: the URI where your gem archive can be downloaded from.
 You must know where your zip will be available for download before you actually create the release archive zip.

 {{< note >}}
-`--release-archive-path` command can only be used after you call the `--add-gem` command.See below example:
+`--release-archive-path` command can only be used after you call the `--add-gem` command.
+See below example:
 {{< /note >}}